ObedSAGA/ObedSAGA/README.md

-- :mortar_board: I’m currently developing projects in **React.js and Next.js with Typescript**
+- :mortar_board: I’m currently developing projects in **React.js and Next.js with Typescript** and OpenIA API

 - :rocket: I dream of being part of big projects with social impact and working with great people.